taneugene/hpc_jupyter_setup/README.md

 > To submit an interactive job, run the following, where "<ACCOUNT>" is your group's account name.
 `srun --pty -t 0-01:00 -A <ACCOUNT> /bin/bash`

 What this means is that you'll have an hour to run bash on this account.
-I like to not remember this, so I save it as a script ([sbash.sh](./sbash.sh)), which I put in my root directory `mv sbash.sh ~` so I can always switch from login to interactive by typing just `~/sbash.sh'.
+I like to not remember this, so I save it as a script ([sbash.sh](./sbash.sh)), which I put in my root directory `mv ~/scratch/hpc_jupyter_setup/sbash.sh ~` so I can always switch from login to interactive by typing just `~/sbash.sh'.
 You may have to give the script permission to execute `chmod 755 ~/sbash.sh`.
 I remove the walltime.
 If you're not on group sscc, you may need to modify that script.

 Running the srun script, you should notice that the bar is different: `[pt2535@node059 ~]$`.
 Now you're on a compute node!

-Now, you can copy over the [setup.sh](./setup.sh) script and just run it, or you can run each line by yourself and learn some bash.
+Now, you can copy over the [setup.sh](./setup.sh) script and just run it, or you can run each line by yourself:

 ```bash
 # Installs miniconda and an environment called susdev